Kasra1377/document-invoice/README.md

 ```
 git clone https://github.com/Kasra1377/document-invoice.git
 ```
-After you cloned this repository, you have to download and install the Anaconda.
+After you clone this repository, you have to download and install the Anaconda.
 You can find the download link from this [link](https://www.anaconda.com/products/individual).
 After the installation, open the Anaconda Prompt and type the code down below:
 ```
 conda create -n scanner python=3.7
 ```
-This command creates a virtual env with a name of `scanner`.
-Note that you can choose your own arbitrary name for virtual enviroment.
-After virtual enviroment is created,  switch to the directory of the project folder via Anaconda Prompt and then type:
+This command creates a virtual env with the name of `scanner`.
+Note that you can choose your own arbitrary name for the virtual environment.
+After the virtual environment is created,  switch to the directory of the project folder via Anaconda Prompt and then type:

 ```
 conda activate scanner
 ```
-This command activates your own virtual enviroment that you have just created.
-In order to install all of the libraries that used in this project, you have to type:
+This command activates your own virtual environment that you have just created.
+In order to install all of the libraries used in this project, you have to type:

 ```
 conda install file requirements.txt